stigzler/MergeDatRom/README.md

 A small app to merge rom dats (eg. No-Intro, Redump and TOSEC) into a single .dat.
 It was developed for an unusual use-case of using RomM which requires a flat roms structure alongside RomVault.
 The No-Intro set for Atari Lynx has unique entries across the Lyx and Lnx sets, so needed to merge both.

-Essentially, this either merges duplicate Game elements with Tags added to the game.name and/or game.description OR picks a priority entry to place intot he final merged Dat.
+Essentially, this either merges duplicate Game elements with Tags added to the game.name and/or game.description OR picks a priority entry to place into the final merged Dat.

 ## Screenshot
 <img width="1186" height="654" alt="Screenshot 2026-04-17 110219" src="https://github.com/user-attachments/assets/3c956d9f-e313-4d73-a513-474b9d866f65" />